 70% of the families we feed have a household member with high blood pressure.
 The Food Bank has partnered with dietitians and grocers like Kroger to offer special meals and menus to help families learn how to prevent or alleviate diet-related diseases.

 We partner with companies and churches to provide weekend meal kits to students who depend upon school meals and may go without when school is closed.
 The kits ensure children arrive to school Monday morning ready to learn without the distraction of hunger.

-Five days a week we pick up food donations from over 70 local grocery stores.
-The program saves over 4 million pounds of food a year from going to waste in local landfills and instead feeds our region’s most vulnerable citizens.
+We pick up food donations from over 80 local grocery stores 5 days a week.
+The program saves over 4 million pounds of food from going to waste in local landfills each year and instead uses this food to feed our region’s most vulnerable citizens.

 We work with community partners to identify families in need of food assistance who may be eligible for the SNAP program (formerly known as food stamps).
 We help families through the application process and connect them to farmers markets that accept SNAP benefits.

 When school lets out, thousands of low-income children across north Alabama miss the school meals they received during the school year.
 Summer Meal Programs ensure that low-income children continue to receive nutritious meals even when schools are not in session.

 We help families access fresh foods from local farmers by promoting the use of SNAP (formerly Food Stamps) at farmers markets.
 For up to $20, we double the value of every SNAP dollar spent at a participating farmers market.

 We help family farmers sell locally grown fruits and vegetables to schools, workplace cafeterias and grocery stores.
 The program supports Alabama farmers, strengthens our local economy and creates easy access to fresh, healthy food choices!

 This fund provides micro-loans to family farmers and entrepreneurs who create jobs and healthy food access in underserved neighborhoods.
 The fund is operated by our non-profit partner Neighborhood Concepts.